 Born to the wealthy Winston and Hazel Frost, Emma was ruthlessly teased by her peers while she attended school as a child.
 When she was a teenager, her powers manifested, allowing her to read the minds of other people.
 She used this gift to her advantage to move herself forward in life.
 Her telepathic abilitiy is enormous and she is capable of transforming her body into organic diamond, which gives her enhanced strength, durability and allows her to block telepathic threats.
 Emma is an essential piece to Sebastian Shaw’s Hellfire Club and is held in high regard…most of the time.
 After Shaw’s death, she joined Magneto and his Brotherhood of Mutants.
 (Video)

 One morning, Angel Salvadore woke up and emerged from a cocoon with a pair of insect wings.
 For her safety, she is able to form her wings as intricate tattoos on her back.
 Angel possesses several superhuman abilities akin to those of a common housefly, including a freakish ability to vomit projectile acid, which Alex Summers finds “disgusting.”
 Angel met Charles Xavier and Erik Lehnsherr while dancing at a strip joint.
 She was surprised to see others like her in the wild and quickly joined them in their effort.
 Unfortunately things took a dark turn, as she joined Sebastian Shaw and his Hellfire Club.
-After Sebastian’s death, Angel joined Magneto and his brotherhood of mutants.
+After Sebastian’s death, Angel joined Magneto and his Brotherhood of Mutants and fought in his efforts for many years after.
+Angel and Azazel were killed by Project: Wideawake operatives during an ambush gone wrong.
+Mystique saw evidence of her death in an autopsy report.
+One of Angel’s wings were removed and is on display at government headquarters along with Havok’s uniform Sebastian Shaw’s Nazi coin and a missing helmet worn by Magneto.
 (Video)

-After being ignored by a pretty girl at the local aquarium, Sean (aka Banshee) is approached by Charles Xavier and Erik Lehnsherr, who ask him to join their mutant team.
+After being ignored by a pretty girl at the local aquarium, Sean Cassidy (aka Banshee) is approached by Charles Xavier and Erik Lehnsherr, who ask him to join their mutant team.
 His superhumanly powerful lungs, throat, and vocal cords can produce a sonic scream for various effects, in concert with limited, reflexive psionic powers which directed his sonic vibrations.
 He can hover or fly at the speed of sound, and can carry at least one passenger.
 His scream can overwhelm listeners with deafening noise, stun them with tight-focus low-frequency sonic blasts, plunge them into a hypnotic trance, disorient them, nauseate them, or simply render them unconscious.
-It is believed that Banshee stayed with the X-Men for time, with his future daughter eventually becoming a student at Xavier’s School for Gifted Youngsters.(Video)
+Banshee stayed with Charles Xavier after the Cuban Missile Crisis, until he was drafted into the Army and allegedly killed in combat.(Video)

 Darwin has the power of “reactive evolution”.
 The exact nature and limits of his powers have not been fully been revealed, though it appears he perished from a deadly ball of energy from Hellfire Club leader, Sebastian Shaw.
 Or did he?
 Darwin’s body can automatically adapt to any situation or environment he is placed in, allowing him to survive possibly anything.
-It is very possible that he converted his body into energy.
+It is possible that he converted his body into energy, waiting to remerge one day.
 (Video)

 Riptide is a highly dangerous member of the Hellfire Club, who has the mutant ability to spin natural forces around his body at greatly increased speeds, creating vacous suction that draws in nearby objects and also acts as a high-powered sling for objects which he can generate.
 In other words, he can create tornadoes in any way he sees fit.
+Riptide’s whereabouts are unknown.
 (Video)

 Wolverine was born as James Howlett in Alberta, Canada, in the early 1890’s to rich farm owners.
 He grows into manhood on a loggers colony, adopting the name “Logan.”
 Logan lives along the moutains with girlfriend Kayla Silverox.
 Following the death of Silver Fox, he is hit with amnesia and treks to Japan.
 Wolverine is a mutant with a number of both natural and artificial improvements to his physiology.
 His primary mutant power is an accelerated healing process, typically referred to as his mutant healing factor, that regenerates damaged or destroyed tissues of his body far beyond the capabilities of an ordinary human.
 This power facilitated the artificial improvements he was subjected to under the Weapon X program, in which his skeleton was reinforced with the virtually indestructible metal adamantium.
 (Video)